dacert/krita-comfyui/README.md

 ---
 ## Known Issues

-- Workflows containing sub‑graphs are not yet supported.
 - If you want to use a pre‑configured workflow, start ComfyUI *before* opening Krita; otherwise the plug‑in won’t load it correctly.

 ---